Child restraints and booster seats: the law

 - has straps that are in good condition – that is, not frayed, worn or damaged

 - has a buckle that clicks the harness into place securely

 - meets the AS/NZS 1754 Standard – check for the Standard on the restraint’s label

 - comes with all the parts, including the instruction booklet.

 If you’re not sure about the safety history of a second-hand child restraint, it’s best not to accept or buy it.
 Consider buying a restraint only from someone you know and trust.

-Child restraints and travelling by taxi
+Child restraints and travelling by taxi or bus

 If you need to travel by taxi it’s best to bring your own child restraint – all taxis are fitted with child restraint anchorage points.
 In some states, taxis can provide a child restraint if ordered ahead of time.
 Check with your taxi company for more information.

 If you have a child with additional needs, like a medical condition or physical disability, there might be exemptions to child restraint road rules.